P. van Heerdt tot Eversberg-Quarles van Ufford: Women's suffrage

 Philippine herself became an engaged member of the Nederlandsche Bond voor Vrouwenkiesrecht (Dutch Association for Women's Suffrage), which was founded in 1907.
 She was president of the Bloemendaal department and was on the board of the social education committee.
 She also regularly wrote articles for De Ploeger, the magazine of the association.
-For example, in 1910 De Ploeger published a piece by her entitled "Wat wij vrouwen door het kiesrecht hopen te bereiken” (“What we hope to achieve by women's suffrage”), in which she argues that women's suffrage will positively influence society in many ways.
+For example, in 1910 De Ploeger published a piece by her entitled "Wat wij vrouwen door het kiesrecht hopen te bereiken" ("What we hope to achieve by women's suffrage"), in which she argues that women's suffrage will positively influence society in many ways.
 She also emphasized, like many members of the Association, the importance of educating girls and women as responsible voters.
 In "Eene eeretaak.
-Open brief aan alle Nederlandse meisjes en vrouwen” (“A glorious task.
-Open letter to all Dutch girls and women”) (1910) she wrote about the “duties” that come with the “right” to vote.
+Open brief aan alle Nederlandse meisjes en vrouwen" ("A glorious task.
+Open letter to all Dutch girls and women") (1910) she wrote about the "duties" that come with the "right" to vote.
 Philippine managed the literature list compiled by the Association to inform and educate women into thoughtful voters.

 Encouraged by the success of their 1898 exhibition of women's labor, Dutch feminists organized a second exhibition to show women's progress during a century since the origin of the Dutch monarchy in 1813.
 The feminist exhibition De Vrouw 1813-1913 (The Woman 1813-1913) attracted more than 300,000 visitors.
 Its visual arts display included artworks by Philippine.

 Peace movement

 After the women's suffrage was acquired (1919), Philippine became all the more concerned with the importance of education.
 She always emphasized that it is important to make women at home in the themes that they will have to deal with as voters.
 World peace was for Philippine, like many first-wave feminists, a central theme.
 Philippine also emphasized that women had to be well-educated in order to be able to fulfill their role as educator of the next, hopefully peace-loving, generation.
 In this capacity, Philippine was involved, among others, in the Vereeniging voor Volkerenbond en Vrede (Society for the League of Nations and Peace.)
-For example, in 1919 she published “Volkerenbond, vooruitgang en opvoeding” (“League of Nations, progress and education”) in which her interests in women's suffrage and world peace come together.
+For example, in 1919 she published "Volkerenbond, vooruitgang en opvoeding" ("League of Nations, progress and education") in which her interests in women's suffrage and world peace come together.
 Philippine, who spoke fluent French, also became honorary vice president of the Union mondiale de la femme pour la concorde internationale (World Union of Women for International Peace).
-After Clara Guthrie d’Arcis died in 1937, Philippine became acting president.
+After Clara Guthrie d'Arcis died in 1937, Philippine became acting president.

-She died in The Hague in 2 December 1939 at the age of 76.
+She died in The Hague on 2 December 1939 at the age of 76.